Silverdale (NSW)

 Silverdale has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch identified three key projects potentially impacting this region: Warragamba Dam Raising Project (started 2018), Western Sydney Pumped Hydro Project (announced 2020), West Link Business Park (commenced construction 2019), and South West Growth Area (approved 2017).
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects likely to impact the area: Warragamba Dam Raising Project, Western Sydney Pumped Hydro Project, West Link Business Park, and South West Growth Area.
+The following details these key projects in order of relevance.

 Professional plan users can use the search below to filter and access additional projects.